davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-04-20-AWS-EC2-user_data-on-windows.md

 `C:\\Program Files\\Amazon\\Ec2ConfigService\\Scripts\\UserScript.ps1.`
 Here you will be able to see the resulting script and check if your parameters were passed into your userdata script correctly for example.

-Start playing around with this, I'll post some more info on this in the future.
+Start playing around with this, I will post some more info on this in the future.